Which Thermometer should I buy?

 Some are now Bluetooth or Wifi enabled to allow you to monitor your cook on your phone or via a web browser.

 While this might seem quite extravagant, they are really useful.
-They not as essential as an instant read thermometer, they do however allow you to cook while getting on with other tasks knowing your cook is under control.
+They not as essential as an instant read thermometer like the Thermapen Pro, they do however allow you to cook while getting on with other tasks knowing your cook is under control.

 Again there are many on the market, I’ve use iGrill’s from Weber, Big Green Egg’s own (it’s actually a rebranded Maverick), the Maverick 731 and 732, the Thermoworks Smoke and the Meater.